anmolvj/miah-jeffra-portfolio/src/pages/book/first-book.md

       believing that what Jeffra evangelizes is resilience as a necessity, not a virtue.
     reviewerName: Douglas Kearney
   - message: >-
-      Miah Jeffra writes somewhere between a scream and a growl, in short energetic essays that queer the language in exciting ways.
-In a letter to the late Keith Haring, Jeffra writes 'I want to feel like a bandit, a punk, a renegade.'
-And indeed he takes us on an outlaw's journey, provocateur and picador; flaunt and flirt.
-Here is a writer who grabs the reader by the balls in all the ways one hopes to be testicularly taken.
-    reviewerName: D.A.
-Powell
-  - message: >-
       Vision is a tricky enterprise.
 So writes Miah Jeffra in his sparkling new collection.
 In these lyrical essays Jeffra’s quick eye catches what we